Residual Diffusion Models for Variable-Rate Joint Source Channel Coding of MIMO CSI: Experimental Setup and Results

-Finally, we trained the U-Net-based JSCC model with a diffusion objective instead of the supervised objective.
+Finally, we trained the U-Net-based JSCC model with a diffusion objective rather than a supervised objective.
 This approach, which we refer to as RD-JSCC, achieves the best performance among all evaluated schemes.
 During decoding at the receiver, the autoencoder head first produces a coarse estimate of the CSI.
-The U-Net model then initializes the reverse diffusion with this coarse estimate and refines the CSI at each denoising step, iteratively feeding the improved estimate back into the U-Net until completing the specified number of denoising steps.
-While our default configuration uses 20 denoising steps, we found that to minimize inference latency, a 2-step reverse diffusion performs remarkably well with only a negligible NMSE penalty, achieving an NMSE below $-12$ dB. \begin{remark} Diffusion-based modeling demonstrates a clear advantage in capturing complex channel distributions, particularly when conventional supervised methods struggle to represent such distributions effectively. \end{remark}
+The U-Net model then initializes reverse diffusion with this coarse estimate and refines the CSI at each denoising step, iteratively feeding the improved estimate back into the U-Net until the specified number of denoising steps is completed.
+While our default configuration uses 20 denoising steps, we found that a 2-step reverse diffusion minimizes inference latency while incurring only a negligible NMSE penalty, achieving an NMSE below -12 dB.
+Notably, 1-step diffusion exhibits significant performance degradation. \begin{remark} Diffusion-based modeling demonstrates a clear advantage in capturing statistically complex channel distributions that conventional supervised methods struggle to represent effectively.
+This advantage stems from the diffusion framework's ability to learn high-dimensional probability distributions through iterative refinement. \end{remark}

+\textit{Variable-Rate Compression.} Further, we now consider the performance of RD-JSCC under the MRL objective to simultaneously optimize the performance for multiple rates, as shown in Fig.~\ref{fig:mrl}.
+The MRL model exhibits a rate-dependent performance characteristic: at lower bandwidths ($k \leq 16$), it achieves superior reconstruction compared to rate-specific models, while at higher bandwidths ($k \geq 24$), dedicated models show marginal gains.
+This behavior is expected, as the MRL objective optimizes average performance across the compression-rate spectrum (Eq.~\ref{eq:loss_mrl}), trading slight suboptimality at individual rates for the practical advantages of supporting $25$ rates with a single model and eliminating the storage/switching overhead of maintaining multiple rate-specific architectures.